MC5062 - Online Fashion Retailing (2020/21)

 • Supporting activities for fashion e tailing –SEO, pay per click, affiliates, social networking

 • Customer relationship Management -E- CRM e-loyalty and e-trust in Fashion e tailing, Social CRM, Customer lifecycle Interactive marketing communications, email PR and social listening LO2

 Balance of independent study and scheduled teaching activity

-The module will be delivered over a 15 week period and consists of 1 hour lectures and 2 hours seminar each week.
-The weekly lectures will focus on key theories, concepts models and frameworks of e-consumer, e- fashion retailing principles and methods.
+The module will be delivered over a 13-week period and consists of 3-hour workshops each week.
+The workshops will focus on key theories, concepts models and frameworks of e-consumer, e- fashion retailing principles and methods.

-The seminar sessions will cover discussions, debates, cases, quizzes, questions and answer sessions to build on the contemporary issues covered in the lectures.
-At least 3 seminars will require computer sessions to explore & evaluate on line analytics & on line site design.
-The seminar serves to anchor knowledge imparted in the lectures and provides a forum for:
+The workshop sessions will cover discussions, debates, cases, quizzes, questions and answer sessions to build on the contemporary issues covered in On line Fashion retailing.
+At least 4 workshops will require computer sessions to explore & evaluate on line analytics & on line site design.
+The workshops serves to anchor knowledge imparted in the the taught element of the workshops and provides a forum for:

-• A better understanding of lectures through small group discussions, case study/ journal article/problem solving analysis and interchange of questions and answers.
+• A better understanding of the taught element of the workshops through small group discussions, case study/ journal article/problem solving analysis and interchange of questions and answers.

 • Assist students in relating their knowledge to the fashion retailing discipline and profession

 • Applied understanding of technical skills required for carrying out research in order to assist in employability skills for future careers in fashion retailing.
 Students will need to consider this aspect of the module as part of their personal development